gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Setting the Eclipse project name in `eclipse.project.file.beforeMerged` or `eclipse.project.file.whenMerged` hook provided by the
 `Eclipse` plugin has been deprecated.
 Support for this will be removed in Gradle 3.0

+### Adding a one-item List to a FileCollection

+In previous versions of Gradle, adding a one-item list of `FileCollection` objects to a `FileCollection` would succeed.

+For example:

+    FileCollection foo = files()
+    foo += [files()]

+However, this behavior was never explicitly supported and only worked incidentally because Groovy selected the appropriate method on `FileCollection` to add a single `FileCollection` object.
+In Groovy 2.4, this behavior has changed and no longer selects the correct method (see "Using the + operator with Iterable objects" under [Upgraded to Groovy 2.4.4](#groovyBreakingChanges)).
+As this construct may be in use, we have added a workaround to maintain backwards compatibility, but this unsupported functionality is considered deprecated.

+Instead, adding the `FileCollection` without a list should be used:

+    FileCollection foo = files()
+    foo += files()

 ## Potential breaking changes

+<a name="groovyBreakingChanges"></a>
 ### Upgraded to Groovy 2.4.4

 The Gradle API now uses Groovy 2.4.4.
 Previously, it was using Groovy 2.3.10.
 This change should be transparent to the majority of users; however, it can cause minor problems with existing build scripts and plugins.